jamesnogra/SimpleInceptionModel/readme.md

 ## Preparing Traning Data

 Inside the `\train` folder are folders for each classes.
-By default, the folders inside `\train` are four fruit folders containing `JPG` images.
+By default, the folders inside `\train` are five fruit folders containing `JPG` images.
 Only .JPG images works for now.

 ## Modifying the Hyperparameters of the Model (Optional)